Pkcs11Interop/empty-pkcs11/README.md

 ### iOS

-Execute the build script on a 64-bit Mac OS X machine with [Xcode](https://developer.apple.com/xcode/) and its "Command Line Tools" extension installed:
+Execute the build script on a 64-bit macOS machine with [Xcode](https://developer.apple.com/xcode/) and its "Command Line Tools" extension installed:

 	cd build/ios/
 	sh build.sh

-The script should use Xcode to build Mach-O universal binary (`libempty-pkcs11.a`) usable on all supported architectures.
+The script should use Xcode to build the library with iphonesimulator SDK (`libempty-pkcs11-iphonesimulator.a`) and iphoneos SDK (`libempty-pkcs11-iphoneos.a`).

 ## License